#1 in Sleep Product Research

 Thicker and more expensive Simmons models, especially the Black which can be up to 17 inches thick, can weigh considerably more than thinner, less expensive models.
 Heavy weight can make changing linens as well as transporting, rotating or moving the bed difficult.

 The Beautysleep has a 5-10 year warranty.
-Most Beautyrest models have a 20-year warranty or better with the first 10 years non-prorated.
+Most Beautyrest models have a 20- or 25-year warranty with the first 10 years non-prorated.

 At least 15% of Simmons innerspring mattress owners complain that the warranty is lacking in regard to coverage for sagging.
 This, however, is generally a complaint for all innerspring mattress brands.